No. 238 Squadron RAF: Channel convoys

-On 1 August Fighter Command's order of battle placed 238 under the operational level command of No. 10 Group RAF, headquarters at Rudloe Manor in Wiltshire.
+On 1 August Fighter Command's order of battle placed 238 under the operational level command of No. 10 Group RAF, headquartered at Rudloe Manor in Wiltshire.
 Only three of the 12 squadron Hurricanes were operational.
 238 shared Middle Wallop with 152, 604 and 609 Squadrons.
-152 could field five of the 10 Supermarine Spitfires available, 604 had five from 11 Bristol Blenheims serviceable while 609 listed six of its 10 Spitfires combat ready.
+152 could field five of the 10 Supermarine Spitfires available, 604 had five from 11 Bristol Blenheims serviceable, while 609 listed six of its 10 Spitfires combat ready.

-On 8 August a series of naval and air actions occurred around convoy Peewit.
+On 8 August, a series of naval and air actions occurred around convoy Peewit.
 In the late morning StG 2, StG 3 and StG 77 from Angers, Caen and St. Malo set out with their V./LG 1 escort, to attack the convoy south of the Isle of Wight, with approximately 30 Bf 109s from II. and III./JG 27 for high cover.
 From 12:20, Spitfires of 609 Squadron and Hurricanes from 257 and 145 squadrons attacked the German formations, joined later by 238 Squadron.
 The Ju 87s severely damaged SS Surte, MV Scheldt and SS Omlandia and sank SS Balmaha soon after.
 SS Tres was sunk by StG 77.
 SS Empire Crusader, in the lead, was hit by StG 2 and sank several hours later; four ships were sunk and four were damaged in the attacks.
-From 20 to 30 RAF fighters attacked the German aircraft and I. and II./StG 2 suffered one damaged Ju 87 each, StG 3 lost three Stukas from I. Gruppe and two damaged.
+Between 20 and 30 RAF fighters attacked the German aircraft and I. and II./StG 2 suffered one damaged Ju 87 each, StG 3 lost three Stukas from I. Gruppe and two damaged.
 LG 1 lost one Bf 110 and three damaged, JG 27 lost three Bf 109s and two damaged, the three lost pilots coming from II.
 Gruppe.
 Three Hurricanes from 238 Squadron were shot down and two pilots were killed by Bf 109s.
 Squadron Leader H. A. Fenton was wounded while shooting down a He 59 floatplane and rescued by the trawler HMS Basset.

 82 Ju 87s from III./StG 1, I./StG 3 and Stab, II./StG 77 were prepared for another operation.
 Major Walter Sigel led StG 3 to rendezvous with escorts from Bf 110s from II./Zerstörergeschwader 2 (ZG 2, Destroyer Wing 2), LG 1 and Bf 109s from II./JG 27.
 III./JG 26, II. and III./JG 51 flew a fighter sweep to clear the skies before the attack and engaged Nos.
 41, 64 and 65 Squadrons.
 The ships of Peewit had sailed on and the anti-submarine yachts HMS Wilna, HMS Rion, trawlers HMS Cape Palliser, Kingston Chrysoberyl, Kingston Olivine and Stella Capella were attacked, having been sent to rescue survivors.
 Cape Palliser and Rion were badly damaged.
 152 and 238 squadrons tried to intercept but failed to make contact with the attackers but 152 Squadron met Bf 109s from JG 53 12 mi south of Swanage and two Spitfires were damaged and force-landed, the pilots unhurt.
 II./JG 53 claimed two Spitfires and a Hurricane for no loss.
 II./JG 53 commanded by Günther Freiherr von Maltzahn flew from Guernsey.